AdamSunderman/FTServerClient/ReadMe.txt

                                 'test.zip' : a compressed file that contains all (6) files above

                                                   ** Important **
+                      ** Tested on flip1, flip2, flip3 and localhost using various port numbers **
-                     ** ftclient will rename recieved files if in the same directory as ftserver ** ** Please read below for build and run instructions plus other important info. **
+                     ** FTClient will rename recieved files if in the same directory as FTServer ** ** Please read below for build and run instructions plus other important info. **